utkarsh1311/create-project/README.md

 # 1. Introduction

-This is a simple script that will help you to create a new project with a simple structure.
+This is a simple cli-app that will help you to create a new project with a simple structure.